Joejuan Williams

-Joejuan Lamont Williams (/ˈdʒoʊdʒuːɔːn/ JOH-joo-awn; born December 6, 1997) is an American football cornerback for the New England Patriots of the National Football League (NFL).
-He played college football at Vanderbilt.
+Joejuan Lamont Williams (/ˈdʒoʊdʒuːɔːn/ JOH-joo-awn; born December 6, 1997) is an American professional football cornerback.
+He played college football for the Vanderbilt Commodores.
+He has played for the New England Patriots, Chicago Bears, and Minnesota Vikings.

-Early years
+Early life

 Williams attended Father Ryan High School in Nashville, Tennessee for his first three years of high school before transferring to Hendersonville High School in Hendersonville, Tennessee for his senior year, but was ruled ineligible after his hardship request was denied.
 As a four-star prospect, Williams received offers from dozens of programs, including Alabama, Oklahoma, Penn State, Ohio State, and Georgia.
 He ultimately committed to Vanderbilt University to play college football.

 College career

 Williams played at Vanderbilt from 2016 to 2018.
-After his junior season in 2018, he entered the 2019 NFL Draft.
+After his junior season in 2018, he entered the 2019 NFL draft.
 During his career, he had 119 tackles and four interceptions.